ChrisBeaman11/ChrisBeaman11/README.md

 Software Engineer
 -----------------
+                        About me:
+  My name is Chris Beaman, I am from West Virginia and am always looking for projects to work on.
 I am a software engineer skilled with creating full-stack web applications, with a passion to build.

 * 🌍  I'm based in West Virginia